facebook pixel Skip to Main Content

 Before submission of the final program of study, the student must pass a Comprehensive Examination intended to test his/her knowledge of the relevant sub-disciplines within the field of Microbiology that pertain to the dissertation research project(s).
 The student will be admitted to this examination when the student is considered by his/her Advisory Committee to be adequately prepared.
 This is to be interpreted as allowing the student to take the Comprehensive Exam, even though some courses remain to be taken for the completion of the student's program of study.

-The Comprehensive Examination should be taken following the 2nd semester (or equivalent) of residence in the Microbiology Ph.D. program, and prior to the end of the student's 5th semester (or equivalent) in the program.
-Several months (3 to 6) prior to the intended date for examination, the student should meet with his/her Advisory Committee to seek approval to schedule the exam.
+The Comprehensive Examination should be taken following the 2nd semester (or equivalent) of residence in the Microbiology Ph.D. program, and before the end of the student's 5th semester (or equivalent) in the program.
+Several months (3 to 6) before the intended date for examination, the student should meet with his/her Advisory Committee to seek approval to schedule the exam.
 If approval is given, the student may at that time ascertain from the committee which topical areas will be covered and which committee member will be responsible for each.
 Students should meet individually with committee members to determine more specifically what materials will be pertinent and how to prepare for the exam.
 The examination will consist of a written and an oral portion, which will be administered during a closed session following the student's public Research Proposal Seminar.
-Both portions must be passed satisfactorily in order to complete the comprehensive requirements.
+Both portions must be passed satisfactorily to complete the comprehensive requirements.

 The written portion of the Comprehensive Exam should not be less than 25 hours or more than 40 hours of actual writing time.
-Normally the written exams will be completed within the span of one week.
+Normally the written exams will be completed within one week.
 The written portion of the Comprehensive Examination generally will involve the student applying the knowledge gained through graduate coursework and readings suggested by the Advisory Committee.
 The examination will consist of five sections, each meant to be answered by a five-hour essay.
 The specific topic areas covered will be determined by the student's Advisory Committee.
 Grading on the written portion will be on a Pass/Fail basis with four of the five sections graded satisfactory required for a Pass.
 If the student fails two or more sections of the written portion of the exam, the student's Advisory Committee will convene to determine if the student will be allowed to remain in the program.
 The student's Advisory Committee may recommend one of three options:

 • dismissal from the program;